rishi438/User-Management/README.md

-# Attendance
+# Web Application

-### This is an Attendance Management System Web Application
+### This is an Web application Basic User Management

 Using Tech Stack FastAPI, Vue.js, Tailwind.